CHENG & TSUI Professional Development Award for Teachers of Chinese

 Call for Applications:

-Thanks to the generosity of Cheng & Tsui Company, the Cheng & Tsui Professional Development Award for Teachers of Chinese is designed to enhance the knowledge and skills of teachers of Chinese, especially teachers new to the field.
-(See Cheng & Tsui Company President Jill Cheng’s speech on November 17, 2000.)
+The Chinese Language Teachers Association invites proposals for the Cheng & Tsui Professional Development Award (hereafter “PD award”) for Teachers of Chinese, which is designed to enhance the knowledge and skills of teachers of Chinese, especially teachers new to the field.
 The award is given to support the attendance of pre-collegiate (including heritage school) and collegiate teachers at training workshops, seminars, conferences, and other in-service learning experiences at local, national, or international levels; and/or to collaborate with a mentor teacher.
 Teacher training workshops and seminars attended by the applicant should be focused on Chinese pedagogy and issues of Chinese teaching and learning.
-The fund has designated an annual amount of $1,000 to be divided between at least two teachers each year.
+Cheng & Tsui has designated an annual amount of $1,000 to be split among the recipients.
+The recipients will be expected to submit a summary report of their training experiences at the end of the grant term.

-To apply for the Cheng & Tsui Professional Development Award for Teachers of Chinese, please
+The applicant must be a member of CLTA-USA.
+To apply for the Cheng & Tsui Professional Development Award for Teachers of Chinese, please submit:

 Past Recipients: